McMaster-Baja-Racing/Strava-Parser/README.md

 ---

 ## 🚀 Usage
-1. Download `launcher.exe` from the latest releases.
+1. Download `MBR-Strava-Parser.exe` from the latest releases.
-2. Double click `launcher.exe` to run the application.
+2. Double click `MBR-Strava-Parser.exe` to run the application.
 3. It will prompt you to select a `*.fit` file, see below to extract from Strava.
 4. It will then request you select a directory to save the files in.
 Inside this directory it will create a folder to store the data.
 5. Finally, it will open a satellite map with your data!